-We seek to avoid businesses that have products or operations directly associated with the following criteria:
+We seek to avoid businesses that have products or operations directly associated with the following criteria10:

-ionoming on Alcohol We avoid companies involved in the production and sale of alcoholic drinks.
+0 Alcohol We avoid companies involved in the production and sale of alcoholic drinks.
 Animal testing We avoid companies that use animal testing for nonmedical purposes.
 Armaments We avoid companies involved in the direct production or sale of weapons.
 We will not invest in companies involved in the direct production of land mines, cluster munitions, biological/chemical weapons and nuclear weapons.
 Chemicals of concern We avoid companies that manufacture or sell chemicals or products containing chemicals subject to bans or severe restrictions in major markets around the world.
 This includes microbeads, persistent organic pollutants and the manufacture of any other substances banned or restricted under international conventions.
 Ozone-depleting substances may be allowed in cases where the company's strategy involves a transition away from these substances.
-Contentious industries We avoid companies that generate high carbon emissions or exploit nonrenewable resources, either directly or in their supply chain, unless the company can demonstrate an outstandingly positive response toward environmental and social concerns.
-Our definition of contentious industries includes cement, fishing, mining, palm oil and timber.
 Fossil fuel extraction & refining We avoid companies engaged in the extraction and refining of coal, oil and gas.
 Fossil fuel power generation We avoid companies engaged in fossil fuel power generation.
 Investment in companies generating power from natural gas may be allowed in cases where the company's strategy involves a transition to renewable energy power generation.
-Fur We avoid companies involved in the sale or manufacture of animal fur products.
+11 Fur We avoid companies involved in the sale or manufacture of animal fur products.
 Gambling We avoid companies with activity related to gambling.
 Genetic engineering We avoid companies involved in the deliberate release of genetically modified organisms (GMO; e.g. animals or plants).
 Investment in companies where genetic technologies are used for medical or industrial applications may be acceptable, providing high environmental and social standards can be demonstrated.
 Companies that use or sell products that make use of such technologies may be acceptable provided GMO ingredients are clearly labeled.
 Meat & dairy production We avoid any companies involved in the production or processing of meat/poultry or dairy products or eggs, or whose primary activity involves their sale.
-Intensive farming We avoid companies involved in intensive farming operations, unless the company can demonstrate an outstandingly positive response toward environmental and social concerns.
+Intensive farming 12 We avoid companies involved in intensive farming operations, unless the company can demonstrate an outstandingly positive response toward environmental and social concerns.
 Nuclear power We avoid companies that are involved in the uranium fuel cycle, treat radioactive waste or supply specialist nuclear- related equipment or services for constructing or running nuclear plant or facilities.
 Pornography We avoid companies that publish, print or distribute newspapers or magazines or distribute films or videos classed as pornographic material.
 Tobacco We avoid companies that engage in activities related to the production and sale of tobacco products.